wlingca/rdssms/workshop/content/Lab5/4_nativebackup/_index.en.md

         , @type='full'
 {{% img "native4.png" "Native Backup" %}}

-* To check the status of backup execute the following script notice the lifecycle value as shown below in screenshot.
+* To check the status of backup, execute the following script, notice the lifecycle value as shown below.

         USE msdb
         GO